Running Strong for American Indian Youth: History

-Running Strong for American Indian Youth was co-founded in 1986. by Gene Krizek, and Billy Mills (Oglala Lakota), the only American to have won a gold medal in the 10,000 meter race, which he won at the 1964 Tokyo Summer Games.
+Running Strong for American Indian Youth was co-founded in 1986 by Gene Krizek, and Billy Mills (Oglala Lakota), the only American to have won a gold medal in the 10,000 meter race, which he won at the 1964 Tokyo Summer Games.
 Mills, who serves as Running Strong's national spokesperson, founded the charity as a "giveaway" to give back to the community that supported his success, following Lakota tradition.
 Mills was awarded the 2012 Presidential Citizens Medal by Barack Obama, the second-highest civilian award in the United States, in recognition of his service to help American Indian families through Running Strong for American Indian Youth.

 Running Strong is governed by a five-member, Native American-majority Board of Directors.
-Its work began primarily in the Pine Ridge Indian Reservation, the Rosebud Indian Reservation, and the Cheyenne River Indian Reservation, all in South Dakota.
+Its work began primarily in the Pine Ridge Indian Reservation to address the lack of clean, running water, as well in the Rosebud Indian Reservation, and the Cheyenne River Indian Reservation, all in South Dakota.
 Running Strong started its work with programs focused on food and nutrition, women's health, education, and seasonal needs.
 Gradually, its services expanded to serve other American Indian communities.
-However, Running Strong has continued to do much of its work on Pine Ridge Indian Reservation, as that is where Billy Mills grew up.
+However, Running Strong has continued to do much of its work on Pine Ridge Indian Reservation, where Billy Mills grew up.